jillesvangurp/jsonj/README.md

 ## Parsing and serialization

-- A thread safe `JsonParser` class is provided based on json-simple, and another `JsonParserNg` that is based on jackson.
-There’s little difference between them and they both use the same handler class for handling parse events, which is really the most critical thing in terms of performance.
+- A thread safe `JsonParser` class is provided based on jackson's streaming parser.
 - You can serialize using `toString()` or `prettyPrint()` on any JsonElement, or you can use the `JsonSerializer` class directly.

 ## JRuby integration